Byteceps/HW_10/README.md

 ## `recombine()` *Aadit Bagdi & Julian Prince*

 Creates two children from two parents using the `create_crossover_child` and `mutate` methods.
-Returns a pair of chromosones.
+Returns a pair of chromosomes.

 # Deme

-`Deme` repesents a portion of the population (Derived from the greek word *demos*, or people)
+`Deme` represents a portion of the population (Derived from the greek word *demos*, or people)

 In this assignment Deme is the population of genetic ...